-As if the story could get no more bizarre, special prosecutor Alberto Nisman, who was himself Jewish, accused then president Cristina Fernández de Kirchner of conducting a secret agreement between Argentina and Iran to close the AMIA case, in return for a trade deal.
-Kirchner, who came out of the leftist populist Peronist tradition, was backed by two other, pro-Iranian far left politicians.
+As if the story could get no more bizarre, special prosecutor Alberto Nisman, who was himself Jewish, accused then president Cristina Fernández de Kirchner of conducting a secret agreement between Argentina and Iran to close the AMIA case in return for a trade deal.
+Kirchner, who came from the leftist populist Peronist tradition, was backed by two other, pro-Iranian far left politicians.
 During wiretapped conversations, the latter claimed to be acting as a bridge between Argentina and Iran.
-But then, abruptly, Nisman was found dead from a gunshot wound, just days after accusing Kirchner of obstructing justice.
+Nisman was later found dead from a gunshot wound, just days after accusing Kirchner of obstructing justice.
 The government has ruled his mysterious death a suicide, and no one has been convicted of foul play.

 From AMIA Blast to Mysterious Nisman Case

-Just a few floors away in the offices of DAIA, Braylan believed that failure to resolve the AMIA case may have something to do with anti-Semitism, but one must take into account that the judicial system in Argentina is in a constant state of crisis and corrupt institutions don’t help.
+Braylan believed that failure to resolve the AMIA case may have something to do with anti-Semitism, but one must take into account that the judicial system in Argentina is in a constant state of crisis.
 “When you bear in mind that the justice system can’t even settle a routine divorce, imagine how difficult it is to get to the bottom of a massive terrorist attack.”
-Braylan and her organization have spoken with officials about the investigation countless times, and though officials promise to do more, the chances of solving the crime so many years later seems remote.
+Braylan and her organization have spoken with officials about the investigation countless times, and though officials promise to do more, the chances of solving the crime so many years later seem remote.

 Lingering Questions over Terror Attacks

-An open-shut case of Middle East terrorism and botched investigations?
-Lewin, investigative journalist and former Jewish leftist activist kidnapped during the dictatorship, holds a different view.
-In her book, Iosi, the Repentant Spy co-authored with Horacio Lutzky, Lewin claims to have come into contact with an intelligence agent with the federal police, who was allegedly sent by his superiors to infiltrate the Jewish community during the period of both terrorist plots against the Israeli embassy and the AMIA building.
+An open-shut case of Middle East terrorism and botched investigations, then?
+Lewin holds a different view.
+In her book, Iosi, the Repentant Spy, co-authored with Horacio Lutzky, Lewin claims to have come into contact with an intelligence agent employed by the federal police, who was allegedly sent by his superiors to infiltrate the Jewish community during the period of both terrorist plots against the Israeli embassy and the AMIA building.

 Lewin claims that Iosi (a pseudonym to protect the true source’s true identity) was ordered to acquire information about Plan Andinia, the supposed secret Jewish plot to take over Patagonia.
 The orders reflected maniacal obsessions within the federal police, which considered Jews to be a menace.
 “Iosi,” Lewin told me, “is convinced that he passed information on to his superiors which could have served to help commit the terrorist attacks, unconsciously of course.”
-Specifically, Iosi was ordered to hand over structural details about individual buildings which were later attacked by terrorists.
-As if such charges weren’t explosive enough, Lewin and Lutzky claim that both DAIA and AMIA have essentially embraced the official version of events while averting their eyes from counter-narratives.
+Specifically, Iosi was ordered to hand over structural details about individual buildings.
+As if such charges weren’t inflammatory enough, Lewin and Lutzky claim that both DAIA and AMIA have essentially embraced the official version of events, while averting their eyes from counter-narratives.

 “Please,” Eichbaum remarked dismissively, adding “I have never seen this book, and the central argument has nothing to do with actual judicial case files.
-Here on this very floor, we have a lawyer who specializes in the AMIA case and he knows more about this issue than anyone else in Argentina.
+We have a lawyer who specializes in the AMIA case and he knows more about this issue than anyone else in Argentina.
 There is no evidence of what is claimed in this book.”
 Eichbaum did concede, however, that the military may have embraced outlandish theories such as Plan Andinia, and he further acknowledged that relations between AMIA and some family members of the terrorist attack had not always been smooth.
 “There’s an extreme ultra minority faction which believes that previous AMIA leadership encouraged a cover-up, which has led to disagreements.”

 Reforming the Church and Police

 Despite Argentina’s long-standing history of anti-Semitism, for all intents and purposes today’s Buenos Aires Jewish community displays all the hallmarks of being well-integrated into society.
-That, at least, is the impression I get by speaking to Braylan.
-Since the return of democracy, she told me, her organization has offered sensitivity training courses within the army and police in an effort to rid the country of historic anti-Semitism.
-Indeed, DAIA overall enjoys a sound relationship with the police, which has erected a guard post at a Jewish cemetery in Buenos Aires.
-Neo-Nazi groups, meanwhile, are tiny and insignificant, and unlike the United States, people refrain from spouting openly white supremacist rhetoric.
+Since the return of democracy, Braylan told me, her organization has offered sensitivity courses within the army and police in an effort to rid the country of historic anti-Semitism.
+Indeed, DAIA enjoys a sound relationship with the police, which has erected a guard post at a Jewish cemetery in Buenos Aires.
+Neo-Nazi groups, meanwhile, are tiny and insignificant, and unlike the United States, people refrain from spreading openly white supremacist rhetoric.

 To be sure, Catholics and the church constitute a mixed picture.
 Last year, there was a heated debate in Congress about abortion, which is illegal in Argentina.
-Some of the anti-abortion groups also happened to be anti-Semitic, and accused Jews of being pro-abortion.
+Some of the anti-abortion groups also happened to be anti-Semitic, and they accused Jews of supporting the medical practice.
 In the end, abortion continued to be outlawed, though Braylan believes the whole debate gave conservative forces license to engage in anti-Semitic rhetoric.
 On the other hand, DAIA itself has developed amicable relations with the church.
 “I’m not saying there aren’t right wing sectors of the church that still say the Jews murdered Christ,” she explained, “but today there’s a lot of positive dialogue with church authorities.”

 A Well-Integrated Community

+Throughout her life Braylan has lived in Villa Crespo, “which is like the Brooklyn of Buenos Aires and mostly comprised of Jews.”
+As a young woman, she attended both public elementary and Jewish schools, and never suffered due to anti-Semitism, nor did she witness anti-Semitism directed at others.
 To be sure, Braylan picked up on negative views later, while attending university with fellow middle-class students.
-In an echo of U.S. campus life and even some leftist circles where negative stereotypes can surface, Braylan remarked, “people used to say, ‘Jews have a lot of money, they manage the entire world, they have influence.’
+In an echo of U.S. campus life and even some leftist circles where negative stereotypes may surface, “people used to say, ‘Jews have a lot of money, they manage the entire world, they have influence.’
 They used to make these remarks right in front of me, without knowing who I was, or they would say ‘oh you’re Jewish, you don’t look like it.’”

 Anti-Semitism and Economic Crisis

-Most recently, Braylan added, immigrants have born the brunt of economic crisis and discrimination, in particular Bolivians and Paraguayans who are looking for work.
-Perhaps, however, both immigrants and Jews will be targeted in an echo of what we have seen in the United States.
-“It could be a similar situation to what we observed in Pittsburgh,” Braylan said, referring to the shooter who abhorred Jews but also Mexicans crossing the border.
+Most recently, Braylan added, immigrants have born the brunt of economic crisis and discrimination, in particular Bolivians and Paraguayans looking for work.
+Perhaps, however, both immigrants and Jews will be targeted in an echo of recent trends in the United States.
+“It could be a similar situation to what we observed in Pittsburgh,” Braylan said, referring to a shooter who abhorred Jews but also Mexicans.
 “These exclusionary and racist sentiments are based on everything which is supposedly pure and Argentine, which is an absurd idea and doesn’t exist in the first place, since we are all descended from immigrants in this country.
 The only people who are arguably pure are the original indigenous peoples, who were conquered and wiped out.”

 Thorny Palestinian Question